jheske/flutter-clean-architecture-drift-retrofit/README.md

 # Flutter Clean Architecture Example

 This is an example project demonstrating how you can create a Flutter Music app using clean architecture.
+It has a minimal UI, which I may continue to enhance as time permits.
 The app includes the following:

 * Retrofit for fetching sample data from a public [mock data source](https://mocki.io/v1/50e26bd0-27e6-4183-93fc-ca9da2662366)
 * Drift database
 * GetIt dependency injection
 * json_theme for reading themes generated on [apppainter.dev](https://appainter.dev/).
 This allows for easy skinning of your app.
+ - Note we use json_theme version 5.0.2.
+6+ appears to have conflicts with other libraries.

 ## Credits